front-end-summer19/all-the-news-react/README.md

 export default Nav;
 ```

-Now we need to pass the setSection function to NavItem from Nav.js:
+Now we need to pass the setSection function from Nav.js to NavItem :

 ```js
 import NavItem from "./NavItem";